zjkal/zjkal/README.md

 - I'm zjkal - a PHP developer, and a Code poet.
 - Stay curious, keep coding, and never stop learning.
+- Remember that each small step towards a sustainable future matters.

 # My main projects: